Manish1549/AI_cold_calling_agent/README.md

-Here's a **clear and concise** README file for your AI cold-calling project. 🚀

----

 ### **📌 AI Cold Calling Assistant**
 An AI-powered cold-calling assistant that handles **demo scheduling, interview screening, and payment follow-ups** using **speech-to-text (STT), text-to-speech (TTS), and AI conversation handling**.